raspberrypilearning/butterfly-garden/en/step_4.md

 Duplicate Butterfly 2 to create Butterfly 3.
 Use what you have learned to make this butterfly different to the others.

 --- task ---
+Make your butterfly fly in a different direction.
+What happens if you choose a negative number?

 Change the colour of the butterfly's wings by editing its costume with the Fill tool.

 ![Butterfly 3](images/butterfly-3-example.png)